Operations · Guide

 A complete functional test for a smartphone should cover, at minimum:

-1. Display: Dead pixels, burn-in, touch responsiveness across full surface, True Tone
+1. Display: Dead pixels, burn-in, touch responsiveness across full surface area, True Tone (where applicable)

-2. Battery: Health percentage (target: 80%+), charge cycle count, charge/discharge test
+2. Battery: Health percentage (target: 80%+ for Grade A/B), charge cycle count, charge/discharge test

 3. Cameras: Front and rear autofocus, image quality, flash, video recording